-He is co-founder of Random Parts Gallery in Oakland, CA .
+He is co-founder of Random Parts, an artist run gallery in Oakland, CA .

 Recent interview with Painters' Painters here